The economics of earthbags

 and various heavy metals, including arsenic, lead, chromium,

-cadmium, and
+cadmium, and molybdenum.

 Meanwhile, water